 Q: I got a hormonal IUD placed two months ago and was super excited about it.
-I mean, super effective hormonal birth control I only have to think about every five years?
-Thank you modern medicine!
+I mean, super effective hormonal birth control I only have to think about every ten years?
+Thank you, modern medicine!
 And it wasn’t even that intense going in.
 I got some cramps for a couple days after and that was it!
 But now I’m feeling kinda off — I’m getting cramping between my periods and it hurts when I have sex, which has never happened to me before.
 Could something be wrong?
 Like, could my IUD have moved or could it be infected?
 Should I go and see my doctor?
 And until then, should I stop having sex — maybe I'm not safe?

 Some IUDs do end up getting displaced (which is when it moves from where it was placed to a different part of your uterus), embedded in the sides of your uterus, or even expelled.
-This is pretty rare — expulsion happens under 10 percent of the time, IUDs get embedded under one percent of the time, and perforation of the uterus walls due to an embedded IUD is even rarer.
-But if you think your IUD might have moved, you'll definitely want to contact your gynecologist right away to check; in rare cases displaced IUDs can puncture your uterus walls and mess with your other internal organs, which is dangerous and must be taken care of.
+Fortunately, this is pretty rare — expulsion happens under 10% of the time, IUDs get embedded under 1% of the time, and perforation of the uterus walls due to an embedded IUD is even rarer, Dr. Minkin previously told Women's Health.

 Here are the ways to know if one of these might be happening to you, so you can go to your gynecologist to get it fixed.

-1. Your Strings Are Longer Or Shorter Than Before (Or You Can't Feel Them At All)
+1. Your Strings Are Longer Or Shorter Than Before

 Your IUD has a string attached to the bottom of it, which makes it easy for you to get it taken out when you’re done with it.
 These strings come out of your uterus, through your cervix, and into your vagina.
-When your doctor placed your IUD, she cut the strings so you can still feel them, but not so long that they're annoying (or at least, she should have).
+When your doctor placed your IUD, they cut the strings so you can still feel them, but not so long that they're annoying (or at least, they should have).
 It's good to know how long your strings are because they tell you if your IUD is still where it's supposed to be.
 Checking your IUD strings is super simple — with clean hands, put your index or middle finger up into your vagina until you get to your cervix.
 Your IUD strings should be coming through your cervix and you should be able to feel them there.

 If you suddenly notice that your strings are longer than they were before, this is a sign that your IUD might have slipped down from where it was placed.
 If you notice changes in your strings, go visit your gynecologist so she can check you out.
 Sometimes the strings get tangled and just feel shorter, but other times you might need to get your IUD placed again.

-2. You Can Feel The IUD In Your Cervix
+3. You Can Feel The IUD In Your Cervix

 This one’s pretty obvious.
 Your IUD is supposed to be placed up inside your uterus (here’s a picture of where it goes).
 Up there, you shouldn't able to feel it.
 If you notice your IUD is coming out of your cervix or you feel the bottom of it in your cervix, that means it’s too low and is therefore displaced — and might even be in the process of coming out completely.

-Sometimes you might not notice that there’s something off with your IUD, but your partner will feel the tip of it when you have sex.
+Sometimes you might not notice that there’s something off with your IUD, but your partner might feel the tip of it when you have sex.
 If your partner notices something hard coming out of your cervix, go check it out at the doctor to make sure it hasn’t slipped.
 You can even tell your lovers to look out for this in advance — they may be excited for such a sexy way to help you monitor your own health!

-4. It Hurts When You Have Sex
+5. It Hurts When You Have Sex

 Some people report that sex changes a bit after you get an IUD, with certain positions feeling a bit more painful.
 However, if suddenly sex starts hurting, that may be your body telling you that your IUD isn’t where it’s supposed to be.
 This makes sense — if your IUD has gotten itself displaced, it could have found itself in a place that can make sex more painful, such as poking out of your cervix, which is a tender spot for many folks, even without an IUD.

-5. You’re Dealing With Abnormal Vaginal Discharge
+6. You’re Dealing With Abnormal Vaginal Discharge

 Vaginal discharge is your body’s totally normal way of cleaning your vagina.
 However, abnormal discharge can also be a sign that your IUD has slipped and is irritating your body.
 If you notice that your discharge is off in color, texture, or smell and it’s not a yeast infection or one of the other reasons your discharge can get messed up, contact your doctor to see if your IUD might be the culprit.

-6. You’re Bleeding More Than Usual
+7. You’re Bleeding More Than Usual

-7. You're Suddenly Getting Really Intense Cramps
+8. You're Suddenly Getting Really Intense Cramps

 Menstrual cramps are a normal part of having a period for many people.
 Many people experience cramps right after they get their IUD placed, and if you choose to get the copper (non-hormonal) IUD, this form of birth control can make your cramps more intense.
 However, unusual cramps and pain can be a sign that your IUD is being expelled.